olton/mina-node-monitor/README.md

 ```

 Section `hosts` contain information about your servers addresses.
-Each address must be an opened network interface on the mina node server.
+Each address must be an opened network interface/ip and port on the mina node server.
 Parameter `useHost` defines host where client retrieves data.

 Section `intervals` contain information about intervals (in milliseconds), with which data will be retrieve.